LongerVision/Arduino_Full_Stack/Part2_Sensors/11_More_Advanced_Sensors/README.md

-# Advanced Sensors
+# Advanced Sensors (Optional)

-In this chapter, we are going to use several advanced sensors, including camera, 9-DOF IMU, etc..
+This chapter is an optional chapter.
+We are going to introduce several advanced sensors, including camera, 9-DOF IMU, etc..
+Students who take our Arduino course on-site **may have a chance** to learn these advanced sensors.